We are working to reduce our total water consumption and associated demand on this scarce resource.

 - Reducing consumption: through changes in equipment, behaviour and usage in both residences and academic buildings

-Our progress on reducing water use is reported quarterly to the Executive Sustainability Steering Group, Infrastructure Management Board and annually to the Executive Board.
+Our progress on reducing water use is reported quarterly to the Environmental Sustainability Steering Group, and annually to the Executive Board.
 These groups contain representation from across the University’s senior management and include student representation from the Students' Union.

 - Installation of passive infrared sensors across almost all urinals saving over 60,000,000 litres of water per year.

 - Leak detection work carried out with the help of a master's student in civil and environmental engineering identified a hidden leak saving approximately 8,400,000 litres per year.

-- Other leak identification a repair work has saved an estimated further 13,000,000 litres per year
+- Other leak identification and repair work has saved over 20,000,000 litres per year.

 - Work on our onsite borehole has been completed, reducing pressure on the local network and reducing the carbon emissions associated with pumping water to our Stag Hill campus.
-In the academic year 2021/22, the borehole provided over 180,000,000 litres of water and the site is now being used as an exemplar, providing a close and well designed resource for enhancing the teaching of both engineering, and sustainability students.
+In the academic year 2021/22, the borehole provided over 180,000,000 litres of water.
+The site is now being used as an exemplar, providing a close and well-designed resource for enhancing the teaching of engineering and sustainability students.